 Multi-city tickets allow you to book a trip or sections of your adventure together without them being in consecutive days or cities.

-In other words, if you plan a journey from the Sturtevant Depot to Charleston, SC, but want to spend a few days in Philadelphia, you can book it on one ticket.
+In other words, if you plan a journey from the Sturtevant Depot to Charleston, SC, but want to spend a few days in Philadelphia, you can book it on one ticket, even with days between trains.

 From my experience, this seems to work better when connecting with an East Coast long-distance train.

-It can be worth the try even if it is not a guaranteed way to save money, for it can still help you stay organized with fewer tickets.
+It’s worth a try, even if it’s not guaranteed to save money.
+It can still help you stay organized with fewer tickets.

 7) Join The Rail Passenger Association

-Members receive a 10% discount on Amtrak’s rail fare when purchasing tickets three or more days in advance (the discount does not apply to upgrades).
+Members receive a 10% discount on Amtrak’s rail fare when purchasing tickets three or more days in advance (the discount does not apply to upgrades such as rooms).

 The Rail Passenger Association (RPA), formally known as the National Association of Rail Passengers (NARP), is a non-profit organization that promotes passenger rail services around the United States.